engineering team reviewing supplier drawings and production details during a China factory visit

 It is:

-Most costs come from problems discovered too late — when correction is difficult.
+Most costs appear when problems are discovered too late — when correction becomes expensive.

 FAQ